makman568/algofun/pq/consensus_message_volume.md

 1. **High-stake operators do not vote every round.** Even a 3.5% account has probability `1 - e^{-0.035 × 2,990} ≈ 0.9999`
    of appearing in soft, but a 0.2% account only has `1 - e^{-0.002 × 2,990} ≈ 0.997`.
 The quorum still depends on dozens
    of such mid-tier participants winning at least one ticket.
-2. **Agreement-layer logging matches this math.** The CSV-derived expectations line up with the measurements in `consensus_message_volume_empirical.md`, which report ~300 soft votes and ~150 cert votes per round.
+2. **Agreement-layer logging matches this math.** The CSV-derived expectations line up with telemetry from the `consensus_messages.csv` log, which consistently records **~280-340 soft votes** and **~130-165 cert votes** per round.
 The difference between “hundreds of votes relayed” and “tens of votes in the final certificate” is precisely the relay-side behavior this paper models.

 Therefore, updating the stake model to the observed November 2025 distribution directly explains the higher message
 volume: the Poisson selection of hundreds of mid-tier accounts produces 400-500 authenticated messages per round even